rphibbert/oci-landing-zone-operating-entities/workload-extensions/ebs/2_ebscm/bastion_access.md

 Update Redirect URL and Post-logout redirect URL to include the domain.

-Finally, add your domain entry to your hosts file, eg:
+Add your domain entry to your hosts file, eg:
 ```
 ##
 # Host Database